Postgre/Exemples_projets_raspberrypi_ThingsBoard/README.md

 Currently, the repo contains:

 generator/<br>
-- A tool to generate traffic to a ThingsBoard server to help learn the platform.
+- A tool to generate traffic to a Thingsboard server to help learn the platform.
 This will generate device (client) attributes as well as basic telemetry data to give you a starting point.

 Open Warning:<br>